Copyright © 2015 - 2019. Tawana "Honeycomb" Petty. All rights reserved.

 Tawana "Honeycomb" Petty is a mother, social justice organizer, youth advocate, poet and author.
-She was born and raised in Detroit, Michigan and is intricately involved in water rights advocacy, visionary organizing and digital justice work.
+She was born and raised in Detroit, Michigan and is intricately involved in water rights advocacy, visionary organizing and data justice work.

-Petty is a past recipient of the Spirit of Detroit Award, the Woman of Substance Award, the Women Creating Caring Communities Award, the Detroit Awesome Award, the Black Law Student Association's Justice Honoree Award, and was recognized as one of Who’s Who in Black Detroit in 2013 and 2015.
-She is a board member of the James and Grace Lee Boggs Center to Nurture Community Leadership, a Data Justice Community Researcher for the Detroit Community Technology Project, a Detroit Equity Action Lab (DEAL) Fellow, and a member of the The Detroit Digital Justice Coalition.
+She is a past recipient of the Spirit of Detroit Award, the Woman of Substance Award, the Women Creating Caring Communities Award, the Detroit Awesome Award, the University of Michigan Black Law Student Association's Justice Honoree Award, was recognized as one of Who’s Who in Black Detroit in 2013 and 2015, a 2018 Wayne State Center for Peace and Conflict Studies Peacemaker Award and a 2018 Certificate of Special Congressional Recognition.

 Honeycomb is a board member of the James and Grace Lee Boggs Center to Nurture Community Leadershipand aDetroit Equity Action Lab (DEAL) Fellow.